Kid-Friendly Activities in Mystic Country Last Updated: June 2022

 Then there is the Mystic Aquarium for family fun in Connecticut.
 The beluga whales are the obvious crowd-favorites, and they gained heightened fame this past year when the aquarium was closed but turned the cameras on for daily live feeds for all to enjoy.
 Other must-sees include seals, sea lions, and penguins.
 They are also currently offering some very cool private and small group experiences including penguin encounters, painting with a seal and, be a trainer for a day. *Keep in mind, due to COVID-19, the aquarium is currently operating at a reduced capacity and all visitors must purchase timed-tickets in advance.

 Hungry from all that site-seeing?
 Located across from the aquarium is Old Mistick Village, a quaint open-aired shopping and dining destination complete with walking paths, a gazebo, and a duck pond.
 There are plenty of food choices from pizza to seafood to steaks, but if you want something different, the visit Alice in the Village, a truly unique tea-room experience, modeled after Alice in Wonderland.
 They offer elaborate multi-course sit-down meals, which are much heartier than you would expect.
 For example, “The Wonderland Experience’ is a three-tiered service of savory sandwiches and quiches, scones, and desserts, served with hot tea and Alice Blue Raspberry Soda.
 If you are wanting just a quick snack, they also have an EAT ME!
-DRINK ME! counter to grab a tea or other beverages, as well as sweet treats like crumpets and cake pops. *Due to COVID-19, they are currently at reduced capacity and operating on a reservation-only basis booking several weeks in advance.
+DRINK ME! counter to grab a tea or other beverages, as well as sweet treats like crumpets and cake pops.

 Photo credit: mysticaquarium